 Core is not machine washable

 The material is dense but lightweight and plush, and it conforms to your shape and preferred sleeping position.
 This pillow isn't adjustable, and the foam core shouldn't be washed in a washing machine.
 However, the soft, stretchy case is removable and machine-washable.
-The pillow appears durable according to our tester, who loved the support and comfort even after multiple nights.
-As a combination sleeper, it worked for every position, making this a universally comfortable and supportive option.
+The pillow appears durable as it remained both supportive and comfortable even after multiple nights.
+This is a universally comfortable and supportive option for every type of sleeper.

 Two firmness levels